YoungJoongUNC/human_video_novel_view_synthesis/README.md

 <img src="./images/supple_dataset_overview (1).png" width="800"> <br/>

 We provide multi-view human action (MVHA) dataset consists of RGB and binary mask (foreground/background) which are rendered from multiple views.
 For now, we provide images that are generated from 18 views along the azimuth with 20-degree interval.
-We hope our dataset can contribute to the computer graphics and computer vision research including neural rendering, novel view synthesis and 3D reconstruction.

 ## Download Instructions